Leminhbinh0209/CVPR24-FAS/README.md

-# Gradient Alignment for Cross-Domain Face Anti-Spoofing (ID: 1186)
+# Gradient Alignment for Cross-Domain Face Anti-Spoofing

 *The IEEE/CVF Conference on Computer Vision and Pattern Recognition 2024* <br />